-The modelling used in Year 10 (Golder and Poisson 2019 in prep.) of this program was updated to incorporate the current year's dataset and to further refine the slope classification when analyzing as a variable related to stranding rates.
-Updated observer efficiencies (Andrusak and Thorley 2018) were also used in the analysis.
+The modelling used in Year 11 (Golder and Poisson 2019) of this program was updated to incorporate the current year's dataset.
+Observer efficiencies (Andrusak and Thorley 2018) established in Year 11 were also used in the analysis.

 2.0 METHODS